Blitzkrieg (video game): Gameplay

 The game is split into three modes: campaign, multiplayer and custom game.
 Blitzkrieg centers on 3 distinctive campaigns which features some of the major factions battling it out in World War II.
 They feature the Allies (American and British campaigns), the Germans, and the Soviets.
 Each of those attempt to chronologically re-enact the time periods of the war by devising Chapters into each of the campaigns.

 Each player starts with 'core units'.
 These named units would be the same personnel accompanying the player throughout the chosen Campaign and may gain rank and experience as the player progresses from one Chapter to the other.
 As they fight, units will expend their ammunition, forcing the player to pay attention.
 Each of the individual units can be used separately or in groups, and by highlighting vehicles or humans, groups can be created and then called by a button at any time.
 Because of the dismissal of base-building and unit spawning, strategy is a key ingredient of overall gameplay.

 Reception

 Add-ons

-There are three official expansions of the original Blitzkrieg to date, all three were developed by La Plata Studios (Germany) in collaboration with Nival Interactive, the developer of the original Blitzkrieg game.
+There are three official expansions of the original Blitzkrieg to date, all three developed by La Plata Studios (Germany) in collaboration with Nival Interactive, the developer of the original Blitzkrieg game.
 They are published and distributed by CDV Interactive.
 The base game Blitzkrieg was released together with its three expansions as Blitzkrieg Anthology.